cprodhomme/activeadmin/docs/0-installation.md

 ## will_paginate

-If you use `will_paginate` in your app, you need to configure an initializer for Kaminari to avoid conflicts.
+If you use `will_paginate` or `kaminari` in your app, you need to configure an initializer for Pagy to avoid conflicts.

 ```ruby
 # config/initializers/kaminari.rb